 The Offering Common stock offered by us shares.
-Common stock to be outstanding after this offering shares (additional shares in full). shares if the underwriters exercise their option to purchase Underwriters' option to purchase additional shares of common stock from us additional shares of commo vriters an option to purchase up to an aggregate of n stock from us at the initial public offering price, less commissions, for a period of 30 days after the date of this Use of proceeds be approximately \$ to purchase additional share share, which is the midpoin after deducting underwriting payable by us. oceeds from the sale of our common stock in this offering will , or \$ if the underwriters exercise in full their option is, assuming an initial public offering price of \$ per to f the range set forth on the cover page of this prospectus, and g discounts and commissions and estimated offering expenses We currently expect to use to cash and cash equivalents, a the net proceeds from this offering, together with our existing as follows: 19-related pneumonia; (2) a and development of AGEN for the treatment of patients (3) approximately \$ study of AGENT-797 with 1 patients with non-small cell hepatocellular carcinoma; (validation and manufacturic capital and other general co T-797 through completion of our planned Phase 1 clinical trial with multiple myeloma and B cell lymphoma; million to fund our planned development of our combination PD-1/CTLA-4 checkpoint inhibitors for the treatment of lung cancer, head and neck squamous cell carcinoma and 4) approximately \$ million to fund our process ag batches for AGENT-797; and (5) the remainder for working reporate purposes, which includes funding for additional personnel, capital expenditures and the costs of operating as a Risk Factors ne "Risk Factors" section of this prospectus and the other prospectus for a discussion of factors that you should consider our common stock.
+Common stock to be outstanding after this offering shares (additional shares in full). shares if the underwriters exercise their option to purchase Underwriters' option to purchase additional shares of common stock from us additional shares of commo writers an option to purchase up to an aggregate of on stock from us at the initial public offering price, less I commissions, for a period of 30 days after the date of this Use of proceeds be approximately \$ to purchase additional shar share, which is the midpoir after deducting underwritin payable by us. oceeds from the sale of our common stock in this offering will , or \$ if the underwriters exercise in full their option es, assuming an initial public offering price of \$ per nt of the range set forth on the cover page of this prospectus, and ag discounts and commissions and estimated offering expenses We currently expect to use cash and cash equivalents, the net proceeds from this offering, together with our existing as follows: related pneumonia; (2) app AGENT-797 through comp patients with multiple mye \$ million to fund 797 with PD-1/CTLA-4 ch cell lung cancer, head and (4) approximately \$ batches for AGENT-797; a corporate purposes, which million to fund the development of AGENT-797 through clinical trial for the treatment of patients with COVID-19- proximately \$ million to fund the development of clinical trial for the treatment of clinical trial for the treatment of clinical and B cell lymphoma; (3) approximately a cur planned development of our combination study of AGENT- proception inhibitors for the treatment of patients with non-small context in the process of the treatment of patients with non-small context in the process validation and manufacturing and (5) the remainder for working capital and other general context includes funding for additional research, hiring additional company.
+See "Use of context in the patients with COVID-19- proximately \$ million to fund and Benerical and the costs of operating as a public company.
+See "Use of context in the patients with COVID-19- proximately \$ million to fund the development of the treatment o Risk Factors 3 the "Risk Factors" section of this prospectus and the other s prospectus for a discussion of factors that you should consider a our common stock.
 Proposed Nasdaq Global Market symbol "AGTS"